nsrau/azure-docs.it-it/articles/virtual-network/virtual-network-deploy-static-pip-arm-portal.md

 <properties
-   pageTitle="Distribuire una VM con un IP pubblico statico tramite il portale di Azure in Gestione risorse | Microsoft Azure" description="Scoprire come distribuire le VM con un IP pubblico statico tramite il portale di Azure in Gestione risorse" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="" tags="azure-resource-manager"
+   pageTitle="Deploy a VM with a static public IP using the Azure portal in Resource Manager | Microsoft Azure" description="Learn how to deploy VMs with a static public IP using the zure portal in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="" tags="azure-resource-manager"
 />
 <tags
    ms.service="virtual-network"
    ms.devlang="na"